Installation with Docker

 When built-in user management is activated, Accurids can verify the registration by email.

-This is not applicable, when Azure AD is used for authentication.
+This is not applicable, when OAuth2 Setup is used for authentication.
 In that case or if you want to disable email confirmation, set

 accurids.confirm-user-email=false.
 No further configurations are needed in this case and all mail-related variables mentioned below can be removed.